RobinNixon/lpmj6/README.md

 <p>For the latest news on this book, including any errata that have been discovered since its publication (and any updates to these files), please <a href='https://github.com/RobinNixon/lpmj6'>visit GitHub</a>.

+<p>To read the examples as you work through the book you can view them here in a folder structure matching the chapters in the book.</p>

-<p><b>Tip</b>: Once you have a web server set up, copy the entire <i>examples</i> structure of folders and subfolders into your document root directory, and you'll easily be able to navigate through them by typing <i>localhost</i> into your web browser.
+<p>Once you have a web server set up, copy the entire structure of folders and subfolders into your document root directory by downloading and extracting <a href='lpmj6examples.zip'>lpmj6examples.zip</a>, and you'll easily be able to navigate through them by typing <i>localhost</i> into your web browser.

 <p><b>Note</b>: The <i>robinsnest</i> folder link will issue errors when clicked unless you have previously created both a MySQL user and database called <i>robinsnest</i>, and run the <i>setup.php</i> program in this folder, as outlined in Chapter 29.</p>